-I am a Unix & Windows computer systems administrator, currently working for Division A in Cambridge University Engineering Department.
+I am a Unix & Windows computer systems administrator, currently working for Division A (Energy, Fluid Mechanics and Turbomachinery) in Cambridge University Engineering Department.
 This division includes lots of work on aircraft, including the Silent Aircraft project.

 I enjoy analysing systems with complex interactions, and this has led me to delve the depths of Linux Kernel, Xlib and other software.
 My home page at Unix Support contains some of the results of this curiosity.

 When I was a student, I worked for the Department of Experimental Psychology in the summer vacation translating an experiment into a computerised version.
-This was the most rewarding by far, it being of most direct benefit to humanity.
-I'm pleased that some of the work I did is still in use years after it was written.
+Some of the work I did was still in use years after it was written.

 Peter Benie <email@example.com>